KevinB04/horiseon-seo/README.md

 ## Installation
+All clients are welcome to access this site through https://github.com/KevinB04/Horiseon.

 ## Usage
 ![horiseon-seo](/assets/screenshots/Horiseon1.jpg)

 ## Credits
-Kevin Buttimer is the creator of the application.
-You can find me at https://github.com/KevinB04/Horiseon.
-Further, http://www.makeareadme.com  is responsible for helping me create this README through their direct template.
+Make a README is responsible for helping me create this README through their direct template.
+They can be accessed at http://www.makeareadme.com.

 ## Contributing
 Got some good ideas for this site?
 I would love your feedback.
 Lets discuss all the ideas and issues that you have so we can create an incredible site!